Introduction and Installation of Git

 $ git config --list

-This command will produce following output:
+This command will produce the following output:

 user.name=Geek1234 firstname.lastname@example.org color.status=auto color.branch=auto color.interactive=auto color.diff=auto